metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 With vertical borders the CSS Grid technique &mdash; used across the site up until now &mdash; cannot be re-used.
 A research has to be done to see if the specification added the grid gap styling feature recently, or if there is a polyfill, or a nice workaround.

-It turned out only a workaround exists which won't fully solve the problem since the suggested bordering is ... complicated: it applies only to the middle columns not to columns at the edge of the grid.
+It turned out only a workaround exists which won't fully solve the problem since the suggested bordering is ... complicated: it applies to middle columns excepting columns at the edge of the grid.

 Time spent with research and workarounds: around an hour.